scott-griffiths/bitstring/README.md

 It has been maintained since 2006 and now has about [20 million downloads](https://pypistats.org/packages/bitstring) per year.

-bitstring version 4.0 onwards only supports Python 3.7 and later.
+bitstring version 4.0 only supports Python 3.7 and later.
 Use bitstring version 3.1 if you're using Python 2.7 or 3.6 or earlier.

 Overview